mattaperkins/2FA_Sidecar/README.md

 </PRE>
 <h2>About</h2>
 Code for the companion 5 Key sidecar 3d model that will house an Adafruit Feather S3 Reverse module and 5 Cherry MX type Keys to build a sidecar that can type pre-stored Google auth type two factor identification as a keyboard would but with a single key press. <p>
 Codes can also be typed in manually from the screen.
-2FA seeds are stored in a way that makes them a little difficult to extract but not impossible so the device itself should be in a secure location.
+2FA seeds are stored in a way that could be extract by loading custom code so the device itself should be in a secure location.
+It will not display them however on the config page so there is some basic protection.

 <h2>Dependences</h2>